nick-valverde5/data-portfolio/sales-analysis/README.md

-# SuperStore Sales Analysis
+# 📊 SuperStore Sales Analysis

-## Overview
+## 📌 Overview

-This project analyzes retail sales data to identify key revenue drivers, regional performance, and sales trends over time.
+This project analyzes retail sales data to identify key revenue drivers, evaluate regional performance, and uncover trends over time.
+The goal is to generate actionable insights that could support business decision-making.

+---

-## Business Questions
+## 🎯 Business Questions

-- Which products generate the most revenue?
+* Which products generate the most revenue?
-- Which regions perform best?
+* Which regions perform best?
-- How do sales change over time?
+* How do sales change over time?

+---

-## Tools Used
+## 🛠 Tools Used

-- Python (Pandas, Matplotlib)
+* Python (Pandas, Matplotlib)
-- Jupyter Notebook
+* Jupyter Notebook

+---

-## Key Insights
+## 📊 Key Insights

+### 🥇 Top Products

-- Eldon File Cart – Single Width is the top-performing product
+The *Eldon File Cart – Single Width* is the top-performing product by total sales, indicating strong demand and a significant contribution to overall revenue.

-- Central region generates the highest sales
+*(Optional: add % or dollar value if available)*

+---

+### 🌎 Regional Performance

+The **Central region** generated the highest total sales, making it the strongest-performing market and a key driver of revenue.

+---

+### 📈 Sales Trends

-- Sales show a steady upward trend over time
+Sales show a steady upward trend over time, suggesting consistent business growth and increasing demand.

+---

+## 💡 Business Implications

+* High-performing products should be prioritized in marketing and inventory decisions
+* Strong regions can be leveraged for expansion strategies
+* Upward sales trends indicate positive business momentum

+---

+## 📎 Project Files

+* `analysis.ipynb` – Data cleaning, analysis, and visualization
+* `SuperStoreOrders.csv` – Dataset
+* `charts/` – Visualizations

+---